glutanimate/anki-addons-misc/ankiweb.md

 Some add-ons like the the [Power Format Pack](https://ankiweb.net/shared/info/162313389) overwrite the same functions as this add-on.
 This doesn't pose an issue as long as *Sync Cursor Position* is loaded last.
 In case of the Power Format Pack add-on, the fact that *Sync Cursor Position* starts with an "S" should ensure that the latter is loaded after the former, but for some reason that's not always the case.
 If you do end up experiencing compatibility issues like this, you could try renaming the add-on, e.g. by prepending it with a "z" or a special character like "#".

+**CHANGELOG**

+2017-05-13 – Increase default window size (the size can also be adjusted in the config section of the source code now).
+Various smaller bugfixes.

 **CREDITS AND LICENSE**

 *Copyright © 2017 [Glutanimate](https://github.com/Glutanimate)*

 This add-on was commissioned by a fellow Anki user who would like to remain anonymous.
 All credit for the original idea goes to them.

 I'm always happy for new add-on commissions.
-IIf you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me on [Twitter](https://twitter.com/glutanimate), or at *ankiglutanimate [αt] gmail . com*.
+If you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me on [Twitter](https://twitter.com/glutanimate), or at *ankiglutanimate [αt] gmail . com*.

 Licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl.html).
 The source code for this add-on is available on [GitHub](https://github.com/Glutanimate/anki-addons-misc).